Aeroluna/LunaCoopMod/README.md

 - Increased Science Vessel Irradiate cost from 25 energy to 75 energy.
 - Increased Science Vessel Defensive Matrix cost from 50 energy to 100 energy.
+- Added a limit to how many Science Vessels can spawn per wave.
+  - Casual: 0
+  - Normal: 2
+  - Hard: 4
+  - Brutal: 6

 A full energy Science Vessel could slam out 8 Irradiates before running OOM.
 A late-game Classic Mech wave will spawn around 8 Science Vessels.
 Thats 64 Irradiates straight to your face every wave.
 Increasing the energy cost should make it less obnoxious fighting Terran with a bio army.